mrrb/esp8266_co2_logger/README.md

  * CCS811 with a fixed period of 10s.
  * CCS811 NOT using temp&rh compensation.

-There are another branches with other tests.
+There are another branch with other tests.

 ## Test board